computers-are-good/energyMultiverse/README.md

 - Add "boss ships" which need to be defeated to progress the story.
 The "boss ships" have a lot of health and you need to send multiple ships at it to defeat them.
 ## Minor:
 - Add exotic energy as a resource: needed to jump between systems, has a 0.1% chance of being produced every time we make energy.
-- When enemies defeat your ship, the cargo on your ship should be added to the cargo on the enemy ship.
 - Antimatter: add advanced ship components, that use it, you will obtain one every 15 minutes of playtime.
-    - Make cloaking device require antimatter to make
 - Add more upgrades:
     - Turret damage
     - Missile damage